-Ongoing through to April 16, 2019 April 9, 2019 April 16, 2019 April 23, 2019 All Stakeholders Preliminary Budget Presentation Stakeholder Feedback Final Budget Presentation Meetings with departments and partner groups, public Board meeting discussions and presentations, a special public Board meeting with public presentation opportunities and presentations of budget recommendations.
-The Board is presented with a preliminary budget for deliberation at this public Board meeting.
-The public is invited to comment on the proposed preliminary budget at this special public Board meeting.
-The Board is presented with a final budget for consideration and decision at this public Board meeting
+Ongoing through April 14, 2020 February 11, 2020 April 7, 2020 April 14, 2020 April 21, 2020 All Stakeholders Meetings with departments and partner groups, public Board meeting discussions and presentations, a special public Board meeting with public presentation opportunities and presentations of budget recommendations.
+All Stakeholders Staff will make a brief presentation on some of the financial issues being addressed.
+Stakeholders are invited to present their budget recommendations prior to finalizing the preliminary budget.
+Preliminary Budget Presentation The Board is presented with a preliminary budget for deliberation at this public Board meeting.
+Stakeholder Feedback The public is invited to comment on the proposed preliminary budget at this special public Board meeting.
+Final Budget Presentation The Board is presented with a final budget for consideration and decision at this public Board meeting